 The fish will need at least moderate lighting, but they can live happily under more or less intense lighting conditions.

-The lighting should be either fluorescent or LED, as these fish can become sensitive to bright lighting such as incandescent.
+The lighting should be either fluorescent or LED, as these fish can become sensitive to bright lightings, such as incandescent.

-This type of tetra will need to be kept in at least moderately hard water, with no noticeable amount of ammonia or nitrite.
+This type of tetra must be kept in at least moderately hard water with no noticeable amount of ammonia or nitrite.

 Water changes should be done every week.
 It is most important that the tank is well-covered because these fish tend to jump out when startled.